UAE: Police to start night patrols at residential areas, workers' housing sites in Umm Al Quwain

+To ensure security during the evening hours, Umm Al Quwain police started night patrols around the streets of the emirate, it said on Friday.

-Police in the emirate of Umm Al Quwain launched the night security patrols initiative to inspect residential neighbourhoods, places where expatriate workers gather, workers’ housing areas, and industrial areas.
+The initiative aims "to inspect residential neighbourhoods, places where expatriate workers gather, workers’ housing areas, and industrial areas", it added.

 The General Command of Umm Al Quwain Police posted a video on X that shows patrol cars being driven in the streets at night.